 Is there a cure?

 There is good news on the horizon.
+You can explore and get information about different fertility treatments by visiting sites such as Cryos International.
 If a couple managed to have a child successfully, their systems should be able to do it again, if all of the factors involved remain roughly the same.
 When we say roughly, we first mean the age.
 Age has a direct effect on fertility, and as men and especially women become older, there is less chance of becoming pregnant.

 What is more, most of the causes of secondary infertility are treatable.
 With men, poor sperm counts can be treated a minor procedure, while in women, weight loss helps ease the symptoms of Polycystic Ovarian Syndrome or PCOS.
 Uterine and tubal issues are also treatable.